 Camera and Lighting Bags

 Getting my gear to the remote locations that I work in is always a challenge.
 Hence, I have a plethora of different bags for both my camera and lighting equipment.
-For the camera bags, I have been working with Lowepro for the past ten years and they have taken feedback from myself and others to create new bags that will work specifically for adventure sports photographers.
-For my lighting kits, I have several options including the fantastic Lightware cases, Pelican Cases and a few Lowepro options.
+For the camera bags, I have settled on f-stop camera bags as my main bag of choice.
+They are by far the most versatile camera backpacks on the market and the wide variety of ICUs available for them also make them customizable for each specific situation.
+For my lighting kits, I have several options including the fantastic Lightware cases, Pelican Cases and a few Tenba options.
 I match the set of bags and cases I take with me to the assignment.
 If I am shooting in and around water, i.e. surfing, then I take the Pelican cases.
-If I will be hiking a long distance with my cameras then I take the Lowepro Whistler 450 AW or the Street and Field System.
-Click on the links or the images below for more information on each item.
+If I will be hiking a long distance with my cameras then I take the F-Stop backpacks and variety of ICUs.
+Click on the links below for more information on each item.

 As video productions have become more and more a part of my assignment work, I have added video equipment to my kit as needed.
-Here is a smattering of the video gear that I own and use with my DSLRs.
+Here is a smattering of the video gear that I own and use with my Nikon Z 6.
 Please note that I often rent a lot of the gear needed for video productions or the partners I work with bring it with them.
 I often work with Red Digital Cinema cameras for many of my video productions.
 Working with the heavier, larger format cameras, like the Red Epic and Red Scarlet, require an extensive kit well beyond the basics shown here.
-Click on the links or the images below for more information on each item.
+Click on the links for more information on each item.

 Computers and Monitors

-I rely heavily on my computers and monitors to produce images and video content.
+In the digital age, I rely heavily on my computers and monitors to produce images and video content.
 Since my university days, I have worked exclusively with Apple computers.
-They are the backbone of my digital workflow along with Eizo monitors.
+They are the backbone of my digital workflow along with Eizo ColorEdge monitors.
 Eizo produces the top-end, most color accurate monitors anywhere and they are just as key to my digital workflow as the cameras and lenses I use.
-Lastly, I also use a Wacom tablet for my post-prodution and they are also indespensible.
-Click on the links or the images below for more information on each item.
+Lastly, I also use a Wacom tablet for my post-production and they are also indespensible.
+To connect everything up to all of the hard drives I use a CalDigit docking station that connects to my laptop.
+Click on the links below for more information on each item.

 While it may not seem as exciting as some of the other items here, hard drives and the systems I use to store my images are critical for preserving the content I produce.
 I have had many hard drives fail on me and I have lost an entire shoot save for the selects, which were sent to the client.
 Hence, I have learned the hard way just how important it is to have a solid backup system and how important it is to choose a reliable storage solution.
 All of my images are backed up no less than four times and two of those backups are off-site.
-I have found that the Other World Computing (OWC) products, especially the OWC Thunderbay 4 RAID enclosures with Thunderbolt 2 connections, to be the fastest, most robust and economically viable storage solution on the market for large amounts of data.
-I have also found G-Tech products (they are a subsidiary of Hitachi) to be very well made and an asset to my storage workflow.
-With over 60 terabytes worth of hard drives, I have used just about every brand out there.
+I have found that the Other World Computing (OWC) products, especially the OWC Thunderbay 4 RAID and OWC Thunderbay 6 RAID enclosures, to be the fastest, most robust and economically viable storage solution on the market for large amounts of data.
+I have also found G-Tech products (they are a subsidiary of Hitachi) to be very well made and a great asset to my storage workflow.
+With well over 100 terabytes worth of hard drives, I have used just about every brand out there.
 I trust my data to Seagate and Hitachi internal hard drives.
-Click on the links or the images below for more information on each item.
+Click on the links below for more information on each item.

 Printers and Accessories

 I have owned both Epson and Canon printers at one time or another.
 My current printers are both Epsons and they are phenomenal printers.
 I have the Epson 3880 and the 9880.
-If I could recommend one printer it would be the Epson 3880.
+If I could recommend one printer it would be the Epson 3880, but alas it is now an older model and no longer made.
 I have never used any other printer that is so easy to use and with which excellent results are so easy to achieve.
-So, if you are looking for a top-end 17-inch printer, look no further.
+The Epson SureColor P800 has replaced it and has similar if not better print quality.
 For larger prints, the Epson 9880 is an incredible printer.
 It can print images up to 44-inches wide and because of its size it requires a fair bit of room.
 It looks like an upright piano in my office.
 It too is relatively easy to use and produces stunning results.
-The updated version of the 9880, the Epson 9900 is even slightly better.
+The updated version of the 9880, the Epson 9000 is even slightly better.
 As for papers, I have tried a wide range of papers and have found Ilford’s baryta and fine art papers to be my favorite.
-Ilford’s Gold Fibre Silk and Gold Cotton Textured are my two mainstay papers.
+Ilford’s Gold Fibre Silk and Cotton Artist Textured are my two mainstay papers.
 When I need to proof an image to check colors I use Epson’s Proofing Paper Semimatte.
-Click on the links or the images below for more information on each item.
+Click on the links below for more information on each item.